Code-Institute-Submissions/baptistapaulo-pp1_NovResub/README.md

 #### Devices
 Tested functionality and responsiveness using the below devices and browsers.
-Mobiles
+* Mobiles
     * Samsung S9
     * Samsung Note
     * Samsung A51
-Laptops
+* Laptops
     * HP EliteBook
     * Lenovo ThinkPad
-Browsers
+* Browsers
     * Chrome
     * Firefox
     * Edge

 ### Testing-Issues
-Unfixed Bugs
-To mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
+* Unfixed Bugs - To mention unfixed bugs and why they were not fixed.
     * Issue 1 if any found
     * Issue 2 if any found
-No bugs identified that needs to be fixed.
+* No bugs identified that needs to be fixed.
 Styling and optimization require additional time, but functionality and user experience were the focus for this deployment.

 ## Deployment
 ### Project-Creation